 Sampling Vermiculite Insulation

-Because Zonolite(TM) vermiculite insulation is highly friable and when disturbed can rapidly release elevated levels of Libby Asbestos, I strongly encourage homeowners to hire a State-licensed asbestos inspector.
-The inspector should then send the sample to a laboratory that does a lot of analysis of vermiculite insulation for asbestos such as EMSL in New Jersey (see below).
+While the ZAI Trust will allow a homeowner to collect a small sealed plastic bag of vermiculite insulation and submit it to the trust for analysis.
+Because Zonolite(TM) vermiculite insulation is friable and when disturbed can rapidly release elevated levels of Libby Asbestos into the air, I strongly encourage homeowners to hire a State-licensed asbestos inspector.
+The inspector should then send the sample to a laboratory that does a lot of analysis of vermiculite insulation for asbestos and has thereby developed special expertise in this type of asbestos testing.

 There is financial assistance for qualified homeowners from the Zonolite Attic Insulation (ZAI) Trust of 55% up to a maximum cost of up to $7500 (or a maximum reimbursement of $4125) associated with the professional removal of Zonolite Attic Insulation (ZAI) and re-insulation.
 In some cases, the ZAI Trust may also retroactively reimburse homeowners who paid for vermiculite removal prior to when the ZAI Trust became active on June 16, 2014.
 Visit the ZAI Trust website or contact the ZAI Trust directly for more details.

-Copyright ©2014-2017 by Daniel Erwin.
+Copyright ©2014-2020 by Daniel Erwin.
 All rights reserved under International and Pan-American Copyright Conventions.
-This web page last updated 2-18-17.
+This web page last updated 01-18-20.